All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 6. Inam Dattatreya Peetha

 Inam Dattatreya Peetha is a symbol of religious harmony.
 It is structurally a cave on top of the Baba Budan Giri Hills.
-Historians say this place has provided shelter to both Guru Dattatreya and Hazrat Dada Hayath Mir Khalandar.
+Historians say this place has provided Guru Dattatreya and Hazrat Dada Hayath Mir Khalandar shelter.

-People from any religion can visit this cave.
-The journey to the cave is also a beautiful way.
+People of any religion can visit this cave.
+The journey to the cave is also beautiful.
 You can hike the mountain or ride a car on the circling mountainous roads.

 7. Hirekolale Lake

-Hirekolale Lake was developed for the sole purpose of providing water for irrigation to Chikmagalur and surrounding villages.
-The location of this artificial lake is in a rather exquisite place.
-Its view of the surrounding green hill ranges makes it a postcard-worthy scenery.
+Hirekolale Lake was developed solely to provide irrigation water to Chikmagalur and surrounding villages.
+This artificial lake is located in an exquisite location.
+Its view of the surrounding green hill ranges makes it a postcard-worthy scene.
 Sunrises and sunsets from here look even more magical.

 8. Bhadra Dam

-Excellent sunset and a wide forest area watching from the Bhadra Dam.
+Excellent sunset and a vast forest area to watch from the Bhadra Dam.

 12 Tips before you visit Bhadra Wildlife Sanctuary